Increased wellbeing and economic growth through the economy of wellbeing

 - Full text of the conclusions

 - Infographics on the economy of wellbeing (European council)

 - Video about the economy of wellbeing (European council)

 People’s wellbeing is one of the cornerstones of the EU.
 The EU should therefore do more to improve occupational health and safety and promote equality between women and men.
 In all other activities, too, the EU should ensure positive impacts on public health, social protection, employment, gender equality and education

-During the Presidency of the Council of the EU, Finland will organise a high-level conference on the economy of wellbeing on 18–19 September 2019 in Helsinki.
-The main theme is the two-way relationship between wellbeing and the economy.
-The conference aims to generate cross-sectoral dialogue on the theme for use in the forthcoming Council conclusions on the economy of wellbeing.
+Finland will organised a high-level conference on the economy of wellbeing on 18–19 September 2019 in Helsinki.
+The main theme was the two-way relationship between wellbeing and the economy.
+The conference aimed to generate cross-sectoral dialogue on the theme for use in the forthcoming Council conclusions on the economy of wellbeing.

 Finland’s objectives during the Presidency

 - to stimulate an open European debate on the economy of wellbeing and improve policy-level understanding of the fact that wellbeing is a prerequisite for economic growth and for social and economic stability; on the other hand, economic growth also creates more opportunities to improve wellbeing in the population

 - to have the Council of the EU adopt conclusions on the economy of wellbeing in December; the conclusions include recommendations for measures to be taken by EU member states and the EU Commission.